Keyboard shortcuts

 3. Commit and push

 Place the signers file in your repository and push it.
 We advise to commit the file in your main branch (eg under a directory .asfaload.signers) or in a dedicated branch of the repo.
-The best is to not update existing signers files but add a new version alongside it.
-The backend needs to fetch it by URL during repository registration.
+You can choose any naming convention that suits you, as long as the file stays available at the URL, so that downloaders can confirm its validity.
+You could choose to place it in your main branch:

 A common location is at the root of your repo: